Recently in a discussion with Justin Brierly (Unbelievable?) and Rodney Holder, Lawrence Krauss made an interesting statement (podcast: 58:01):

 Krauss puts forth an interesting position.
 Instead of claiming that God does not exist (atheism), Krauss claims that he is simply against believing in God (antitheism).
 With this view, God could certainly exist, but just because He does (and we recognize that He does), does not necessarily mean that we must believe in him.
 Of course, the phrase "believe in" must be defined properly.

 In Christianity, "belief in" means that we understand that we are sinful and that we have trusted Jesus Christ's sacrifice on the cross to be the judgment for those sins.
 When Krauss makes the statement "I don't want to be judged by God", he is implicitly granting that there is something about him that could be judged.
-He wants to continue with what could be judged but escape that judgement, yet he does not want to do what Christianity says is required to escape judgement.
+He wants to continue with what could be judged but escape that judgment, yet he does not want to do what Christianity says is required to escape judgment.
 Instead, Krauss has chosen simply to not believe in God.

 Antitheism and Christianity

 Romans 1:18-25 predicts that there will be many antitheists- those who know that God exists, but will still reject Him.
 By self-ascribing the title of "antitheist", Krauss at least leaves open the possibility of God's existence but makes clear that if God does exist, He has no intention of believing in God.
 (Krauss certainly argues against God's existence, so we can't really take his antitheism to be a form of agnosticism, but it may be put between agnosticism and atheism.)
 However, if Christianity is true, then what Krauss is betting on is not correct.
 The only way that Krauss' wager is even a decent wager is if annihilationism is true (see Is Heaven Eternal and Fear-Mongering Christians).
-The reason that I don't take it to be a good wager, is because even annihilationists believe that judgement will come- its just not eternal hell.
-Judgement is the key.
+The reason that I don't take it to be a good wager, is because even annihilationists believe that judgment will come- its just not eternal hell.
+Judgment is the key.

 Christianity teaches that it does not matter whether one believes in God or not; they will be judged.
 If Krauss is betting on the idea that not believing will allow him to escape, then if Christianity is true, then Krauss' wager is not a wise one to take.
 Krauss' wager (what he is betting on) is based on a misunderstanding of Christian theism.
 Of course, that is not to say that Krauss having a proper understanding of Christian theism will change his antitheistic position, but in that case, he would have to find another foundational reason to reject God.